tareq1988/wp-recaptcha-integration/readme.txt

 as a plugin API for your own integrations.

 = Features: =
-- Secures login, signup und comments with a recaptcha.
+- Secures login, signup and comments with a Google reCAPTCHA.
-- Supports old as well as new reCaptcha.
 - Works together with
 	- WP Multisite
 	- bbPress (thanks to [Tareq Hasan](http://tareq.wedevs.com/)
 	- BuddyPress
 	- AwesomeSupport (thanks to [Julien Liabeuf](http://julienliabeuf.com/)
-	- WooCommerce (Only checkout, registration and login form.
-Not password reset)
+	- WooCommerce
 	- cformsII

 - For integration in your self-coded forms see this [wiki article](https://github.com/mcguffin/wp-recaptcha-integration/wiki/Custom-Themes-and-Forms) for details.